 There is a lot to like about both of this mattress and their respective companies.
 Sleep Number and Tuft & Needle have both been in the business for awhile but make beds that are best suited for certain types of sleepers.
-This article will go through each company in depth and highlight the main takeaways consumers should know about before making any sort of purchasing decision.
+This mattress comparison will go through each company in depth and highlight the main takeaways consumers should know about before making any sort of purchasing decision.

 What They’re All About

 Sleep Number may be best known for its adjustable air beds, which allow people to change the firmness and support of the bed to meet their needs via a remote.

 There are four different types/series of beds, starting with the Classic Series and ending with the 360 Smart Beds.
 There are numerous models that offer different comfort options within each series.

 The beds tend to be popular with couples because they can be made with dual air chambers, so each person can adjust to their preferred setting without compromising.

 Prices range depending on the series and model of each bed.
 The most basic model (c-2) retails for $899 for a Queen while the i-10 360 SmartBed will run people $4,999 for a Queen.

 Sleep Number mattresses come with a 100-night sleep trial (read the fine print for exclusions).

 Sleep Number’s popular p-5 model (for a full review of this mattress, click here.)

 Tuft & Needle: